slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 * One is that the dependencies chain is infiltrated.
 For example, the third-party dependency used by  the frontend page  has a backdoor which gets sneaked into  the target frontend page along with the packaging and release.
 The following is the package dependency structure of SushiSwap (for illustration only, it doesn't necessarily mean that the project in the screenshot has such issue):<br>
     <img src="res/sushiswap_3rd.png" width="500">

 * The other example is third-party remote JavaScript files imported by  the frontend page.
-If this JavaScript file is hacked, it’s possible that the target frontend page gets affected as well, such as OpenSea (for illustration only, it doesn't necessarily mean that the project in the screenshot has such an issue):<br>
+If this JavaScript file is hacked, it's possible that the target frontend page gets affected as well, such as OpenSea (for illustration only, it doesn't necessarily mean that the project in the screenshot has such an issue):<br>
     <img src="res/opensea_3rd.png" width="800">

-The reason why we said it’s just possible but not certainly is that the risk could be mitigated if devs refer to a third-party remote JavaScript file on the frontend page in the following way:
+The reason why we said it's just possible but not certainly is that the risk could be mitigated if devs refer to a third-party remote JavaScript file on the frontend page in the following way:

 ><script src="https://example.com/example-framework.js" integrity="sha384-Li9vy3DqF8tnTXuiaAJuML3ky+er10rcgNR/VqsVpcw+ThHmYcwiB1pbOxEbzJr7" crossorigin="anonymous"></script>